Find Your Unclaimed Money in Georgia

 As per Georgia’s Unclaimed Property Program definition, the unclaimed property encompasses all funds whose owner of record failed to remain in contact with relevant financial institutions or business accounts.
 In such situations, the assets end up in the Unclaimed Property Program within five years of inactivity for most items.

-If you need more legal details, you can check Georgia’s Disposition of Unclaimed Property Act, Georgia Code § 44-12-190.
+If you need more details, you can check Georgia’s Disposition of Unclaimed Property Act, Georgia Code § 44-12-190.

 Types of Unclaimed Money in GA